 Two characters are in a room having a conversation.
 One of them makes to leave.
-But as this character reaches the door, he or she turns back to deliver a final line.
+But as this character reaches the door, they turn back to deliver a final line.
 Often this is some bit of exposition that sets up something later in the episode ("the starboard discombobulator's on the fritz") but that the writer couldn't figure out how to work into the scene's main conversation.
+Other times, during an argument, it's used to reinforce a "The Reason You Suck" Speech with what usually equates to "The Reason I Don't Suck" and/or Arson, Murder, and Jaywalking.
 In some shows there might be several lines of dialog between the two characters as the departing actor tries desperately not to look as though he's loitering in the doorway.

 Just to mix things up a little bit, sometimes they'll do it the other way around: the character who remains in the room will call to the character who's leaving just as the latter reaches the door.